Phidippus audax: Description

 The adult female bold jumper ranges from 8–15 mm in body length.
-The males are smaller and adults range from 6–13 mm in body length.
-They are typically black with an ovoid abdomen and round cephalothorax.
-The presence of a large (typically triangular) white spot in the center of the abdomen with two smaller spots below it is often used to distinguish this species.
+Adult males are smaller and range from 6–13 mm in body length.
+Several aspects are helpful to identify them (after Edwards, 2004) The presence of a large (typically triangular) white spot in the center of the abdomen with two smaller spots below it is often used to distinguish this species.
 Phidippus regius has a similar abdominal pattern and overlaps with P. audax in the southeastern United States.
-However, the lower spots are usually more linear in P. audax and more oval in P. regius.
+However, the posterior light spots are usually more linear in P. audax and more oval in P. regius.
 Also, P. audax has pairs of matte black patches on the abdomen, while P. regius does not.
 Bold jumpers are often recognized by their powerful legs that they use to jump.
 The legs and pedipalp have white banding with fringes that are more prominent in males.
 In females, the fourth pair of legs are typically the longest while in males the first pair of legs are the longest.
 The chelicerae are iridescent green.
 The adult males' chelicerae and markings are much more striking than the females', and they have tufts of hair over their eyes.
 In spiderlings, markings are usually orange and turn white as the spider matures.
 Bold jumpers may also vary significantly in size and coloration amongst different populations.

 Vision

 Like all jumping spiders, bold jumpers have exceptional eyesight.
 Their unique visual system is widely regarded as the best amongst all spiders and plays an important role in courtship, hunting, and observational learning.
-Bold jumpers have four pairs of eyes arranged in a semi-circle around their head, allowing them to see nearly 360° around them.
+Similar to other spiders, bold jumpers have four pairs of eyes arranged in a semi-circle around their head, giving them nearly 360° of visual coverage.
+Vision in courtship is important as the females choose a mate by watching the males perform leg movements and body movements.
 The forward-facing eyes are the largest and are known as the principal eyes or the anterior median (AM) eyes.
 The retina of these eyes are able to rotate, allowing them to follow a moving target.
 These eyes have the greatest resolution and are able to see color.
+They are also key to estimating distances and a critical component of successful hunting.
 The remaining three pairs of eyes are known as the secondary eyes.
 The first pair of secondary eyes are the anterior lateral (AL) eyes.
-They are responsible for detecting approaching or "looming" objects.
+They are responsible for detecting approaching, moving, or "looming" objects.
 Next is the posterior median (PM) eyes and the posterior lateral (PL) eyes.
 These eyes help detect motion from the sides and behind.
+All pairs of the secondary eyes are used in motion detection, feeding directly into successful hunting and predator avoidance.
+Using their sophisticated vision, bold jumpers have been known to modify their own behaviors after observing others.
+These levels of visual processing and behavioral flexibility are uncommon in spiders.